Manjunath2133/TransOff/Sideloading.md

   In this step, if they are not already present, the app will create the folders where we will insert the AI ​​models.

 - **Connect your smartphone to your computer**.<br />
-  If you had already connected your phone to the computer, unplug it and plug it back in, because otherwise, even with refresh, the folders just created by RTranslator, in which to insert the models, will not be displayed.
+  If you had already connected your phone to the computer, unplug it and plug it back in, because otherwise, even with refresh, the folders just created by TransOff, in which to insert the models, will not be displayed.

 - **Using your computer, insert the AI model files downloaded before into your phone's folder "Android/data/nie.translator.rtranslator/files"**. <br />
   If you have an sd card and you don't know whether to look in the internal memory or the sd card, check if this folder is present in the internal memory and if inside "files" there is a readme file, if there is not then look in the sd card.